Home

 You can charge your card using ticket machines at train or subway stations.

 With JR East ticket machines, the minimum amount of charge is 500 yen.
 With Keisei or Keikyu ticket machines, the minimum amount of charge is 10 yen.
 You can charge up to 20,000 yen for a card.
+So if you have 2,000 yen in your card and try to charge 19,000 yen, you will probably get an error without details.
+Then just check your balance and charge 18,000 yen.

 Can I return my SUICA/PASMO and get a refund?